What is ISPS Code?

 Agreeably, threats of smuggling, theft, stowaways, piracy, hijacking, and terrorism attacks are real.
 A properly implemented security plan on board could be enough to detect and deter them.

-Security drills, exercises and training are very essential in keeping the crew refreshed in case the ships encounters a breach of security.
+Security drills, exercises, and training are essential in keeping the crew refreshed in case the ship encounters a breach of security.

 Here are the basic elements of the ISPS Code on board.